LTC26-ProgramDay2

 D2.
 Paper Presentations

-Ceni Babaoglu, The Chang School
+Ceni Babaoglu, Assistant Program Director of Data Science, The Chang School

 The Benefits of Re-thinking the Essay: A Classical Music Case Study